adopt-liveview/adopt-liveview/priv/pages/2026/04-29-v2-cleanup-en_US.md

 ## The `@page_title` assign

 This is a special assign that will be used to populate your LiveView's `<title>content</title>` tag.
-Head to `lib/lineup_web/components/layouts/root.html.heex` and lets change it a little bit!
+Head to `lib/lineup_web/components/layouts/root.html.heex` and let's change it a little bit!

 ```diff
 - <.live_title default="Lineup" suffix=" · Phoenix Framework">